Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-readability.md

 ## Avoid using Boolean arguments in functions

-It's almost impossible to understand what the purpose of a `Boolean` argument is just by reading code anywhere except in IDEs, for example, on some version control system sites.
+It's almost impossible to understand what the purpose of a `Boolean` argument is just by reading code anywhere except in IDEs, for example, on a version control system site.
 Using [named arguments](functions.md#named-arguments) can help to clarify this, but for now in IDEs, there is no way to force developers to use them.
 Another option is to create a function that contains the action of the `Boolean` argument and give this function a descriptive name.